 Profile

-Off the box, David's passion lies in smaller boxes, namely the cryptic crosswords that appear each week in The Sydney Morning Herald and The Age.
-Adored or dreaded as the setter DA, David is a verbal wizard, playing with puns, codes, themes, double-meanings and every other cryptic formula in the book of spells.
+David's other passion lies in the cryptic crosswords that appear weekly in The Sydney Morning Herald and The Age.
+Loved or loathed as the setter DA, David is a verbal wizard, playing with puns, codes, double-meanings and every other recipe from his lifelong book of spells.

-David is also a weekly columnist for the Spectrum section of the Herald, chewing on language topics as diverse as polly-speak and endangered words, kid-talk and buzzwords, clichés and misnomers.
-Wherever words are found, David is nearby with a few words and unique insights to offer.
+David is the weekly Wordplay columnist for the Saturday Herald and The Age, unravelling language topics as diverse as AI-speak, pollywaffle, endangered words, kid-talk, buzzwords, clichés and misnomers.
+Wherever words can be found, David is nearby with unique insights to offer.

 Expertise